 If you take the course online: Some online course providers will include study resources and practice exams, but most will charge you extra for these.
 If it’s in your budget to purchase them, do so!
 The practice exams and study guides can make a huge difference if taking notes alone is not enough for you.

 Regardless of how you take the 60-hour course, there are always supplementary study resources available online.
-The benefit of online exam prep is you can access it from any device wherever you are- you can review key terms on your phone while commuting on the bus or from your couch on a tablet or laptop.
+The benefit of online exam prep is you can access it from any device wherever you are.
+Review key terms on your phone while commuting on the bus or from your couch on a tablet or laptop.
 Some of these exam prep providers are also IREC-approved pre-licensing course providers.
 If you do take your 60-hour course with them, you can bundle the 60-hour course and exam prep.

 11 Online Iowa Real Estate Exam Prep Resources

-Don’t trip yourself up by stressing out about the licensing exam.
+Don’t trip yourself up by stressing out.
 Review the tips for taking the Iowa real estate exam and you will have no problem during the test.
 Remember, they aren’t trying to trick you!

 This guide covered a comprehensive approach to studying for and passing the licensing exam.
 The key takeaways you should remember are: